 This helps with dry eyes

-Eye lubricants in the form of drops or ointment are used against dry eyes.
-They extend the time until the tear film ruptures.
+Eye lubricants in the form of eye drops or eye ointment are used against dry eyes.
+They stabilise the tear film and therefore extend the time until it breaks up.
 The lubrication products can be administered to the dry eye as required several times a day.
 Protective eye ointments are best suited for the night.
-When making a purchase, ensure that the medicine does not contain preserving agents as these would only reinforce the dryness in the eye or possibly provoke allergies.
+When purchasing eye lubrication products make sure they do not contain preserving agents.
+They can encourage the eyes to dry out or provoke allergies.

-Lubricating eye drops which support the tear film and are free from preserving agents are best suited for people who suffer from mild, non-permanent symptoms of lubrication dysfunction.
-HYLO® FRESH replenishes lost moistness in tired and stressed eyes and relieves irritation in the eyes which arises from environmental impacts such as dry ambient air, draughts or working at a monitor.
-The classic HYLO-COMOD®. is well-suited for moderate forms of dry eyes.
-In 2011, HYLO-COMOD® was rated as very good by Öko-Test, the German consumer magazine1.
-The lubricating eye drops give a long-lasting boost to the tear film.
+Lubricating eye drops which support the tear film and are free from preserving agents are best suited for people who suffer from mild, non-permanent symptoms of dry eyes.
+HYLO FRESH® replenishes lost moistness in tired and stressed eyes and relieves irritation in the eyes which arises from environmental impacts such as dry ambient air, draughts or working at a monitor.
+The classic HYLO COMOD® is well-suited for moderate forms of dry eyes.
+These eye drops increase the lubrication of the surface of the eye and provide long-term stabilisation of the tear film.

-If, despite regular use of eye drops or eye ointments, there is no improvement after three days of treatment or severe pain or pus secretion develop, you should immediately consult an eye doctor.
+Should the symptoms of dry eyes persist, despite regular application of lubricating eye drops or eye ointments, and there is no improvement, you should immediately consult an eye doctor.
 They can clarify if there is a serious eye disease behind the symptoms.

 Prevent dry eyes – avoid environmental influences

-You can also do something to prevent dry eyes in addition to using eye drops and ointments.
+There is a range of things you can do to prevent dry eyes alongside the use of lubricating eye drops and ointments.
 Just follow these simple rules: